 The DJI Air 2S offers better value in a smaller package, but the older Mavic 2 Pro still delivers outstanding image quality from its 20MP 1-inch sensor, plus impressive 4K/30p video.
 There’s raw support for pro-level images and, unlike the Air 2S, it also offers that adjustable aperture (which lets you switch between f/2.8 and f/11) for in-flight f-stop tweaks – a real bonus for those who prefer to manually control exposure.

 - Read our in-depth DJI Mavic 2 Pro review

 The DJI Mavic 2 Zoom is largely identical to the Mavic 2 Pro, apart from one crucial difference – its camera system.
 While both drones are incredibly portable, sharing the same lightweight foldable design, and offer a range of high-spec features, the Zoom pairs a smaller 12MP sensor with an 24-48mm optical zoom lens.
 That means you can capture close-up shots of subjects like people, while still maintaining the safe and legal distance of 50m.

 Because of the smaller sensor, image quality doesn’t quite match the Mavic 2 Pro and the f/2.8 aperture is fixed, but photos and videos are still more than good enough for professional use.
-The real boon is that zoom lens, which unlocks a world of creative shooting potential.
-Range is good, distortion minimal and control is intuitive via the partner app.
-On top of that, you get all of the intelligent flight modes you’d expect from a DJI drone, including Active Track and Hyperlapse, as well as a decent 30-minute flight time.
-If you want a drone with zoom, this is the one for you.
+Range is also good and control is intuitive via the partner app.
+The real boon, though, is that zoom lens, which unlocks a world of creative shooting potential – but with the rumored DJI Mavic 3 Pro expected to come with a telephoto lens and a larger sensor, we'd again hold fire on buying this model right now.